-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Governors; - regular reviews by the finance committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Governors; - regular reviews by the finance committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; - Identification and management of risks.

 The Board of Governors has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
 However, the governors have delegated responsibility to the Chief Financial Officer (CFO) and Chief Operations Officer (COO) to ensure that the School has a suitably qualified professional who is responsible for delivering assurance and performing a range of checks on the Academy Trust's governance, risk & financial systems.
 The role is discharged by the Risk, Assurance & Compliance Officer (RACO).
 On a regular basis CFO/COO reports to the Board of Governors, through the audit committee and finance committee on the operation of the systems of control and on the discharge of the Board of Governors' financial responsibilities.
-The Academy employed James Cowper Kreston to undertake two internal reviews during the year.